TotalCare-Orlando/TCALT/README.md

 so if our member has multiple homes, it is advised that you search by address instead.

 Ex.: Let's look up the name 'TotalCare Orlando'.

 	If you type 'Tota' you may not find the name you were looking for.
-	Try typing 'TotalCare' or search the address for better results.
+	Try typing 'TotalCare', or search the address for better results.

 YOUR COOPERATION IS APPRECIATED!
 PLEASE LET US KNOW OF ANY SUGGESTIONS TO IMPROVE THIS APPLICATION!